 10. Guggenheim Museum, Bilbao

 How about a city trip to the lively city of Bilbao in the Basque Country?
-Tourists are particularly drawn to this city with flair to visit the famous Guggenheim Museum, which belongs to the Guggenheim Foundation and is one of four other art museums worldwide.
+I was particularly drawn to this city with the flair to visit the famous Guggenheim Museum, which belongs to the Guggenheim Foundation and is one of four other art museums worldwide.

 This great art museum has made the city shine in new splendor and has become a tourist magnet for the whole region.
 Its metal structure is made of huge corrugated plates of titanium, and glass has been specially designed to capture sunlight.

-When you have finished photographing the exterior of this photogenic building, inside, you can admire the contemporary and modern art collections that include works by Richard Serra, Jeff Koons, as well as Basque artists.
+I took some time to photograph the exterior of this photogenic building, and inside, I just admired the contemporary and modern art collections that include works by Richard Serra, Jeff Koons, as well as Basque artists.
 This fantastic building will let you discover something new from every perspective.
 It’s best to see for yourself.

 11. Mezquita of Cordoba